JakobStaudt/laserQrCode/README.md

 The Levels correspond to the error Tolerances of 7%, 15%, 25% or 30% of data Loss that can be tolerated.
 If you choose a higher error tolerance, the Code gets bigger but can be scanned more reliably.
 ### quietWidth
-This specifys how wide the quiet Zone around the Code should be.
+This specifies how wide the quiet Zone around the Code should be.
 Normally, this is 4 modules wide.
 ### scale
 This lets you scale the whole program up or down.
 ### spacing